 A rate hold reserves a rate for a set period while you shop.
 The Financial Consumer Agency of Canada states that a pre-approval may lock in an interest rate for sixty to one hundred and thirty days, depending on the lender.

-That window is your shield.
+That window acts as your shield.

 What Can Still Go Wrong After Pre-Approval

-The Financial Consumer Agency of Canada says it plainly.
-A pre-approval does not guarantee final approval.
-The appraisal can come in low.
-The building may not meet lender policy.
-Your job situation may change.
-New debt may appear.
-The final file may differ from the one I submitted.
+An appraisal can come in low.
+The building may not fit lender policy.
+Your employment situation may change.
+New debt can appear.
+The final file might no longer match the original application.

 Pre-Approval Letter vs Final Mortgage Approval

-A final mortgage approval is about the home.
-It is issued after the lender reviews the actual purchase agreement, the property appraisal, the condo status certificate where it applies, and any updated financial documents.
-Only then are the conditions cleared.
-Only then is the money guaranteed.
+The lender reviews the purchase agreement, appraisal, condo status certificate where applicable, and any updated financial documents.
+Only after those reviews are completed do the conditions clear and the funds become guaranteed.

 How the Pre-Approval Process Works